castacks/earthrovers_ros/earthrovers_base/README.md

 # earthrovers_base
-This package primarily contains the `base` node, which is one of the core nodes used to interface with the Earth Rovers SDK.
+This package mainly houses the `base` node, which is one of the core nodes used to interface with the Earth Rovers SDK.

 ## `base` node